Dodger Stadium: Dodger Stadium Express

 The Dodger Stadium Express is a free bus service operated by the Los Angeles County Metropolitan Transportation Authority (Metro) that transports ticket holders to and from Dodger Stadium during home games.
 The service is funded by the Mobile Source Air Pollution Reduction Review Committee and toll revenue from the Metro ExpressLanes.
 Service begins 2 1/2 hours before the start of the game.
 Return service operates after the end of the seventh inning and continues until 45 minutes after the final out or 20 minutes after any post-game events.

 Union Station route

 The Union Station route operates non-stop between Union Station and Dodger Stadium, using a dedicated bus lane along Sunset Boulevard and Vin Scully Avenue.
 Buses board on the west side of Union Station, in front of the Fred Harvey Room adjacent to Alameda Street.
 Service from Union Station operates every 5 to 10 minutes until the end of the second inning.
 Buses on this route stop at the Center Field and Top Deck entrances.
-Union Station is served by the Metro A, B, and D Lines, numerous Metro Bus routes, and offers regional rail connections via Metrolink and Amtrak.
+Union Station is served by the Metro A, B, D, and J Lines, numerous Metro Bus routes, and offers regional rail connections via Metrolink and Amtrak.